 Spotting potential health issues before signs appear can help protect your pet from serious disease.

 All of our branches have access to x-ray facilities for ease and speed of diagnosis.
 Many of our practices benefit from the latest technology in digital X-rays, which provides exceptionally clear images very quickly, ensuring your pet is under anaesthetic for the shortest possible time.

 Meet the TeamOur network of branches and hospitals have the support of an experienced management team as well as administrative backup.

 Angel qualified as a veterinary surgeon in Spain in 2005 and worked for seven years in Sevilla, the town of his birth, mostly specialising in small animals but also working with exotics.
 He moved to the UK and worked in the North of England for a couple of years before joining the Goddard Group in 2015.
 Angel enjoys all aspects of first opinion practice and has a keen interest in birds and dentistry.

 Saira joined the team at Plaistow in 2018 after completing her Level 3 Diploma in veterinary nursing in 2017.
 Saira has been working in small animal practices for nine years and is particularly interested in canine behaviour and critical care.

 Prior to joining the team at Plaistow in 2018, Anna worked at our Barkingside surgery.
-Anna used to be involved in volunteer work with the PDSA and ran her own pet sitting and walking business.
+Anna qualified as Registered Veterinary Nurse in 2021.
+Anna previously volunteered with the PDSA and ran her own pet sitting and walking business.
 She enjoys cycling in her spare time and has two Chihuahuas.